 - Contract your abdominals and lift your shoulders about two inches toward the ceiling, exhaling as you lift up.
 Let your head lift with your shoulders as if they were one unit, keeping your neck in alignment.

-- Release back into the floor, but do not let your head touch.
+- Slowly release back into the floor, maintaining the contraction throughout the abdominals, but do not let your head touch.

 - Do the exercise another 15 times to complete one set.